Healthy Homes Assessment Pukahu

 • Is there adequate drainage and stopping of draughts?

-The consequences of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy services ruling can be extremely costly for property owners and landlords.
-For professional advice, call today to schedule your rental property house evaluation.
+The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can have a significant impact for property owners and landlords.
+For specialist guidance, contact us now and schedule your rental property house assessment.

 home assessments for rental properties